ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ```

 ### Install [AWS Command Line Interface][3]
 Now we must install AWS CLI, which will handle authenticating your information every time you create a cluster.
+Note, for this section we essentially follow ["Installing AWS CLI"][9], if you have any issues look there.
 ```
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip